acoli-repo/AURIS/guidelines/draft/refexp.md

 More specifically,

--   **primary markables** (PM, automatically annotated as `?OLD`) are candidate anaphors, i.e., noun phrases whose grammatical features suggest that their discourse referent is or could be identifiable by the hearer.
-For German and English, these are definite NPs and pronouns.
+-   **primary markables** (pre-annotated for `REF_AUTO` as `?OLD`, and for `NP_FORM`) are candidate anaphors, i.e., noun phrases whose grammatical features suggest that their discourse referent is or could be identifiable by the hearer.<sup>[1](lit.md#refexp1)</sup> For German and English, these are definite NPs and pronouns.
 For languages without grammatical marking of definiteness, these are all nominals and pronouns.

 	Primary markables are automatically extracted.
 The task of annotation is to assign every primary markable either an antecedent or a flag that marks them as new or non-referential.

-	> Note: This definition follows Krasavina and Chiarcos (2007).
-Chiarcos et al. (2016) singled out non-referential markables (NM)  from primary markables as they do not rely on automated pre-annotation.

--   **secondary markables** (SM, automatically annotated as `?NEW`) are antecedents for anaphoric expressions which have not been detected as primary markable.
+-   **secondary markables** (pre-annotated for `NP_FORM`, but not `REF_AUTO`) are antecedents for anaphoric expressions which have not been detected as primary markable.

 	Typical secondary markables are  indefinite expressions (NP with indefinite article, *a dog*) or without article (*good weather*).

-In automated pre-annotation, all primary markables are assigned the referentiality `?OLD`, all secondary markables `?NEW`.
-The task of manual annotation is defined as annotating all primary markables and their antecedent from beginning to end, so that the presence of `?OLD` or `?NEW` indicates that a text has not been fully annotated.
+In automated pre-annotation, all primary markables are assigned the referentiality (`REF_AUTO`) value `?OLD`.
+Secondary markables are annmotated for their `NP_FORM`, but not for `REF_AUTO`.
+The task of manual annotation is defined as annotating all primary markables and their antecedent from beginning to end, so that the presence of `?OLD` indicates that a text has not been fully annotated.

 Word forms that are confirmed to be syntactically bound are not to be annotated.
 Forms that are ambiguous between bound and anaphoric pronouns are annotated as primary markables and to be disambiguated manually.